nightingaleproject/vital_records_sandbox_ig/input/pagecontent/vrdr_forms_mapping.md

 This IG supports communicating information from an EHR system to the jurisdictional vital records offices and to NCHS for standard reporting forms:
  * [U.S. Standard Certificate Of Death](https://www.cdc.gov/nchs/data/dvs/DEATH11-03final-ACC.pdf) ([see table](vital_records_form_mapping.html#us-standard-certificate-of-death-mapping))

-Information on updates to the live birth and fetal death forms can be found at NVSS [Revisions of the U.S. Standard Certificates and Reports](https://www.cdc.gov/nchs/nvss/revisions-of-the-us-standard-certificates-and-reports.htm) and [Guide to Completing the Facility Worksheets for the Certificate of Live Birth and Report of Fetal Death](https://www.cdc.gov/nchs/nvss/facility-worksheets-guide.htm)
+Information on updates to the death forms can be found at NVSS [Revisions of the U.S. Standard Certificates and Reports](https://www.cdc.gov/nchs/nvss/revisions-of-the-us-standard-certificates-and-reports.htm)

 ### <a href='https://www.cdc.gov/nchs/data/dvs/DEATH11-03final-ACC.pdf'>U.S. Standard Certificate of Death Mapping</a>